Remuneration Not Subject to Source Deductions of Québec Income Tax

 - amounts paid to an employee by a person with whom the employer is not dealing at arm's length (it is the person, rather than the employer, who must withhold income tax from such an amount, where applicable).

 Under special rules that apply to certain types of remuneration, you are not required to withhold income tax on all or a portion of that remuneration.
-See Calculation of Source Deductions and Employer Contributions in Certain Situations.
+See Special Cases – Source Deductions and Employer Contributions in Certain Situations.

 To find out if an amount you pay is subject to source deductions of income tax, see Table of Remuneration Subject to Source Deductions and Employer Contributions.